jdpower/enumatech.github.io/_posts/2016-07-31-retooling-for-market-success.markdown

 categories: update
 author: Lionello Lunesu
 ---
-This posts is a condensed version of the talk I gave at [IoT Asia 2016](http://www.internetofthingsasia.com/) in Singapore, talking about the birth of an IoT device, its subsequent development, all the way up to (*SPOILERS* but not including) its crowdfunding.
+This post is a condensed version of the talk I gave at [IoT Asia 2016](http://www.internetofthingsasia.com/) in Singapore, talking about the birth of an IoT device, its subsequent development, all the way up to (*SPOILERS* but not including) its crowdfunding.

 # May 2014
 ![](/images/Lionello Lunesu - Retooling for Success/02 May 2014 Ella concept.jpg)